geovedi/book-notes/2022/tesla-wizard-at-war.md

 ## God Particle

 Nikola Tesla's contributions to physics and our understanding of the universe were vast and complex.
-One of his groundbreaking ideas was the Special Theory of Relativity, which posited that mass and energy were different manifestations of the same underlying concept.
-This revolutionary concept was expressed in his famous equation, E=mc^2, showing that small amounts of mass could be converted into a large amount of energy and vice versa.

 Tesla's ideas about the ether, a hypothetical substance once thought to pervade space, were deeply intertwined with his understanding of the universe.
 Newton used the ether to explain gravity, while Faraday saw it as a material force for electromagnetic energy.
 However, the Michelson-Morley experiment's failure to detect the ether led to the theory of relativity, which replaced the concept of ether in modern physics.

 In his experiments, Tesla explored high-frequency phenomena and wireless communication, often using the ether as a medium for transmitting energy wirelessly.
 He believed in the existence of this mysterious substance, and it was central to his theories and inventions.